 butternut squash so you can make different butternut squash recipes year round!” width=”467″ height=”700″ />

 After the work of preparing a garden you certainly don’t want to let any of the produce go to waste.
 When the garden is in full production sometimes it can be overwhelming to try to preserve the bounty.
 I look for the easiest way that provides good results.

 Although butternut squash can keep for a couple of months on its own you still must have a place to store them.
 I didn’t relish the thoughts of having squash laying on my kitchen table or counter for two months so I decided to freeze them.
 Not only is freezing the squash easy it also leaves it in manageable portions just right for a quick recipe.

 Begin by cutting the squash in half lengthwise and removing the seeds and membrane.

-Remove squash from oven and allow to cool until they can be handled.
+Remove squash from the oven and allow to cool until they can be handled.
 Scoop out squash being careful not to remove the skin with the “meat”.

 Place squash in 1 cup portions into freezer bags and place in freezer and enjoy you produce throughout the upcoming year!
 You might want to try this butternut squash bread recipe or this butternut squash muffin recipe.

 Be sure to save the seeds for roasting!